singleron-RD/CeleScope/doc/assay/multi_bulk_rna.md

 sh ./shell/{sample}.sh
 ```
 Note that the `./shell/{sample}.sh` must be run under the working directory(You shouldn't run them under the `shell` directory)

+## Main Ouput

+- outs/*_matrix.tsv.gz: Gene expression UMI matrix, where rows represent gene IDs and columns correspond to samples.

+- 02.split_fastq/{sample}_fq.gz: R2 FASTQ files split based on well barcodes.
+The UMI sequence is appended to the read name, separated by a semicolon.